muratk5n/thirdwave/en/README.md

 ---

-They would be a 20% reduction in emissions that way, right away.
+That would be a 20% reduction in emissions, right away.
+Slam dunk.
 Too bad UK gov is in a funk, stuff is being done..

 H2 Fuel News: "Britain’s gas grid will be ready to deliver a blend of